OnShift/onshift.github.io/_posts/2017-08-18-Refactoring-with-reactJS-shared-state.md

 State management is something that React components do well on their own.
 Each component has its own state and lifecycle.
 When React components get to control all of their interactions and state by themselves, this works really well.
 You might not need any other state management solution in such a case.

 In our case, we needed to have control over state from outside of React.
-With years of built up jQuery code, there’s a lot happening on our legacy front end and we needed the ability to update our React components in response to actions happening elsewhere on the page.
+With years of built up jQuery code, there’s a lot happening on our legacy front end and we need the ability to update our React components in response to actions happening elsewhere on the page.

 # The Problem